“Tell me the facts and I’ll learn. Tell me the truth and I’ll believe. But tell me a story and it will live in heart forever.”

 Footwear must be closed-toe and should have a sturdy tread.
 Hiking boots or shoes are best, but a sturdy running shoe will also work.
 Other options include rubber boots or winter boots (in the winter)

 The cave is 5 degrees celsius, so warm clothing is recommended.
 Imagine what you would wear if you had to spend a few hours in a refrigerator.
 We recommend long pants, long sleeves, a warm sweater, hoodie or jacket.
 Synthetic fabrics are best as they will keep you warm even if you get wet.
+Don't be afraid to brings lots.
+We will help decide which will work best.

 Any cameras going into the cave will need to fit into your pockets.
 We do not allow backpacks in the cave.
 Small point-and-shoot cameras or smart phones are welcome but please keep in mind that the cave environment is not particularly friendly towards electronics.
 High humidity and dust can damage equipment, and screens can break if you accidentally sit on it.
 Electronics are brought at your own risk.